 Adam frequently performs in recital, both in the UK and abroad.
 Recent overseas engagements include a concert at the residence of the British Ambassador in Kiev, Ukraine, and also a tour of his native Hong Kong with the acclaimed British cellist Jamie Walton.
 Closer to home, Adam has performed at venues including the Royal Albert Hall, Wigmore Hall, and the Bath Pump Rooms.
 He often appears at the Cheltenham Music Festival, and in 2017 he was invited to return there to perform Mozart’s Piano Concerto K. 271 with the Chineke!
 Orchestra, directed by the American conductor Jonathon Heyward.
 In addition to public appearances, Adam is active as a composer too, and has heard his work played in public on numerous occasions.

-He has received masterclasses from several eminent figures, such as Stephen Hough, John Lill, and Imogen Cooper, and was recently offered a recording contract with the KNS Classical label.
-Adam is very grateful to be supported generously by the Hattori Foundation.
+He has received masterclasses from several eminent figures, including Stephen Hough, John Lill, and Imogen Cooper, and he was recently offered a recording contract with the Spanish record label, KNS Classical.
+Currently, he is a scholar at the Royal Academy of Music in London, where he studies with Professor Christopher Elton.
+Adam is very grateful to be supported kindly by The Tillett Trust.